-- 1) Coordination
+1) Coordination

-- 2) Funding
+2) Funding

-- 3) Tracking and Follow-up
+3) Tracking and Follow-up

-- 4) Improve Enforcement of Existing Regulations
+35 36 4) Improve Enforcement of Existing Regulations

+4.2 Coordination

-help eliminate, or minimize, conflict among Bay stakeholders and at the same time improve interagency coordination on local, state and federal levels.
+42 43 44 Coordination must be an integral part of what the BBRRCT does to promote and assist in the well being of Biscayne Bay.
+By providing a public forum for Bay related issues and projects that impact the Bay, the BBRRCT can foresee and help eliminate, or minimize, conflict among Bay stakeholders and at the same time improve interagency coordination on local, state and federal levels.